 The Office of Medicare Hearings and Appeals, referred to as "OMHA," is staffed with administrative law judges, or ALJs, who hear Level 3 Medicare appeals.
 OMHA is a part of the U.S. Department of Health & Human Services.

-If your request has been correctly and timely filed, and you’ve met the minimum required dollar amount for a Level 3 hearing, you will receive a notice from the Office of Medicare Hearings and Appeals advising you of the date, location, and time of your hearing.
+If your request has been correctly and timely filed, and you've met the minimum required dollar amount for a Level 3 hearing ($160 in 2017), you will receive a notice from the Office of Medicare Hearings and Appeals advising you of the date, location, and time of your hearing.

-You should receive this Notice of Hearing at least 20 days before the hearing (in 2012).
-You must fill out and return a “Response to Notice of Hearing Form” to the ALJ listed on the Notice of Hearing within the time limit set forth on the notice.
+You should receive this Notice of Hearing at least 20 days before the hearing.
+You must fill out and return a "Response to Notice of Hearing Form" to the ALJ listed on the Notice of Hearing within the time limit set forth on the notice.

 You should carefully read and follow the instructions in the Notice of Hearing from the ALJ.
-You may always contact the staff at the OMHA field office identified in the hearing notice for assistance.
+You can contact the staff at the OMHA field office identified in the hearing notice for assistance.
 If you call the staff, they can give you the latest information on:

 You should consider whether to obtain legal advice before requesting an ALJ hearing.
 You can have an attorney represent you, but it is not required at the hearing.
 You can also appoint a personal representative, such as a spouse, friend, caregiver, or patient advocate to appear on your behalf.
 If you wish to appoint a representative, do so as soon as possible and be sure to ask the ALJ's field office staff for assistance in completing and submitting the proper forms for appointing a representative.

-To arrange a free consultation with a lawyer who handles Medicare and Social Security disability appeals, visit our lawyers directory.
+To arrange a free consultation with a lawyer who handles Medicare and Social Security disability appeals, visit Nolo's lawyer directory.